proxytunnel/proxytunnel/README.md

 you can skip these options.
 If you don't provide the password on the command-line (which is recommended) you will be prompted for it by proxytunnel.
-If you are on a trusted system you can also put the password in an environment variable, and tell proxytunnel where to find it with '-S'.
+If you are on a trusted system you can also put the password in the environment variable PROXYPASS.

 If you want to run proxytunnel from inetd add the '--inetd' option.